rinnocente/qe-ssh-ab/README.md

 # qe-ssh-ab
-Quantum Espresso  all binaries (serial and parallel)
+Quantum Espresso  reachable through ssh , all binaries (serial and parallel)

 QuantumEspresso reachable through ssh with all serial and parallel binaries.